craftingcity/RollHighOrDie/Core Rules/Character Rules/Equipment and Inventories/Melee Weapons.md

 ### Required Tags
 All Weapons must have the following Tags, as each is mechanically relevant.
 #### Size
-This is the mechanical Size of the item.
+This is the mechanical Size of the item - Small, Medium, or Large - and is only used for inventory management.

+Short Blunt and Short Blade Weapons must be Small.

+Long Blunt and Long Blade Weapons must be Medium or Large.

 #### Range
 #### Weapon Ability
 #### Relevant Defense